How to donate masks and other PPE to Southern California hospitals

 As officials work on acquiring much-needed resources for hospitals responding to an increasing number of coronavirus patients, many Southern California medical centers have issued a call for donations of personal protective equipment for their staff.

-A group of medical professionals has launched the website #GetUsPPE, which lists hospitals across the nation in need of N95 respirators, surgical masks, protective goggles, gloves and others.
+A group of medical professionals has launched the website #GetUsPPE, which lists hospitals across the nation in need of N95 respirators, surgical masks, protective goggles, gloves and other items.
 The website includes 386 sites in California accepting donations.

 #GetUsPPE encourages those with a small amount of masks to connect with individual health care workers through mask-match.com.
 PPE suppliers can visit projectn95.org.